Skip to Content

 The archeological site is most well known as the home of El Castillo – the main temple at the site.
 It’s a true show of the Mayan peoples’ knowledge of the earth and planets.

 Chichen Itza is also home to The Great Ball Court.
 This is the largest in Mesoamerica and is 168 x 70 meters (551 x 230 feet).
 The game played here was called Pitz.
-Overall, it’s one of the coolest sites I have visited and a must-do activity while in Valladolid.
+Overall, it’s one of the coolest sites I have visited and a must-do activity while you’re staying in Valladolid.

-In terms of a tour, this particular tour is perfect!
+In terms of a guided tour, this particular experience is perfect!
 It includes hotel pick-up and drop-off in Valladolid.
 You’ll get a guided tour around Chichen Itza before cooling off in a cenote and then visiting Izamal (the “yellow” city!)
 On top of being a fun day full of adventure, the tour has only 5-star reviews!

 Related Read: If you’re staying nearby, check out the spectacular Chichen Itza Night Show!
 The ruins are beautiful at night and the site isn’t nearly as busy as during the day.